 (3) A licensed pharmacy intern if the pharmacist on duty who is supervising the activity of the intern determines that the intern is competent to receive telephone prescriptions.

-The prescriber's agent must provide his/her full name when transmitting an oral prescription.
+(5) For any prescription transmitted by an agent of a prescriber, the prescriber's agent must provide the agent's full name when transmitting an oral prescription.

 (2) The original prescription signed by the prescriber from which the facsimile is produced shall not be issued to the patient.
 The original prescription signed by the prescriber must remain with the patient's records at the prescriber's office or the institutional facility where it was issued.

 (3) If a prescription is transmitted from an institutional facility where it was not originally issued, only an individual licensed pursuant to Chapter 4723., 4729., 4730. or 4731. of the Revised Code may transmit the prescription as an agent of the prescriber.